LukasMurdock/LukasMurdock.github.io/_posts/2020-09-01-business-and-classes.md

 *  you must talk about the Farmer School of Business, and
 *  you must put the Education section above everything else.

-And because I failed to talk about the glorious Miami University, the honorable Farmer School of Business, and neglected to place them at the top of my resume, of course, my resume is far from perfect and deserves a B minus.
+I had simply failed in my reference to the grandeur Miami University and the Farmer School of Business by heretically not placing them at the top of my resume.

-This incident sums up my experience at University, and its business school.
-Because I didn’t mention them in my resume, they gave my resume a B minus.
+This event nicely sums up my experience at University, and its business school.
+As I didn’t put their reference atop my resume, take off points.

-Business classes seem to be centered around being an enterprise suck up—often popular still even among company culture.
-This stay within the guardrails and don’t stick your neck out mentality.
+Business classes in particular appear centered around teaching a mentality of staying within the guardrails and not sticking your neck out.

 And people—students and teachers alike—hate it when I don’t follow along.
 But I’ve decided something. **I’m not here to follow the template.**